 This five-star palace hotel that once housed Prince Roland Bonaparte (Napoleon Bonaparte’s grandnephew) will add nothing but elegance, luxury, and comfort to your gluten-free Paris trip.
 They offer a B-green breakfast that is 100% gluten-free and lactose-free.

 There is nothing better than feeling at home when you’re not at home, and an Airbnb rental can give you that feeling.
 With an Airbnb rental you can have your own kitchen and make safe, gluten-free meals while avoiding high hotel prices.
-If you want $40 off your Airbnb rental in Paris, click here.
+Find your Airbnb home in Paris here.

 Dedicated Gluten-Free Supermarkets